-We also have seven experienced office administrators providing support to the advisers.
+We also have eight experienced office administrators providing support to the advisers.

 CeMAP, Dip PFS

-This allows the firm to offer advice in all areas of SIPP planning including commercial planning.
+This allows the firm to offer advice in all areas of SIPP planning including commercial property purchase.
 Leigh also specialises in investment and inheritance tax planning advice.